-- 81.1 Massachusetts's high school tennis shall be played under the rules of the United States Tennis Association with the following modifications: - 81.1.1 All matches are to be decided on the basis of best two out of three sets with a 7-point tiebreaker when a set reaches 6-6 in games.
-(Local conditions may cause an adjustment of this rule by prior mutual consent). - 81.1.2 Team contests will consist of three singles and two doubles matches with seven participants taking part.
+- a) If the team match has been decided (i.e. one of the teams has already won three of the five team matches) and an individual match is still in progress, in the event of split sets, there will be a three (3) minute break followed by a first-to-ten-by-two match tiebreaker.
+Players are not allowed to leave the court prior to the tiebreaker. - b) If available daylight or other local conditions necessitate alternative match scoring, such as the need to play a double header, AND with prior mutual consent of both teams, a team tennis match could us Pro Set (8-Game) scoring for all matches.
+Pro Set scoring cannot be used for tournament play.
+Pro Set scoring can be found in the USTA "Friend at Court" Part 3 Reg.
+I.E.4. - 81.1.2 Team contests will consist of three singles and two doubles matches with seven participants taking part.
 No player may play more than once in the same team match under any circumstances.
 (If fewer than seven players are available for a match, line-ups will be determined on the basis of most number of participants, and least number of points forfeited as prescribed in Rule 81.2.3.
 Any league may have the option of increasing the number of single matches to four or five in league contests only. - 81.1.3 Players are to be played in order of ability: i.e., the first and second singles players will be the two best players on the team actually engaging in the match, and the best player will play number one and the second-best player will play number two.
 The third singles player will be representative, and the two doubles teams will be played in order of their ability.
 Written line-ups must be exchanged prior to the warm-up period of each team match, and coaches must be able to provide the basis/justification of their team line-ups, clearly indicating exactly why their individual players and doubles teams are playing in the order they are listed on the line-up.
 This basis/justification should include, but is not limited to, written records, including dates and scores, of two-of-three set or 8-game pro set challenge matches.
 (Violation of this rule will result in match forfeiture of that team's point or points affected by the violation).